Wang tile: Applications

-Wang tiles have been used for procedural synthesis of textures, heightfields, and other large and nonrepeating bi-dimensional data sets; a small set of precomputed or hand-made source tiles can be assembled very cheaply without too obvious repetitions and periodicity.
+Wang tiles have been used for procedural generation of textures, heightfields, and other large and nonrepeating bi-dimensional data sets; a small set of precomputed or hand-made source tiles can be assembled very cheaply without too obvious repetitions and periodicity.

 In this case, traditional aperiodic tilings would show their very regular structure; much less constrained sets that guarantee at least two tile choices for any two given side colors are common because tileability is easily ensured and each tile can be selected pseudorandomly.

 Wang tiles have also been used in cellular automata theory decidability proofs.

 In popular culture

 The short story "Wang's Carpets", later expanded to the novel Diaspora, by Greg Egan, postulates a universe, complete with resident organisms and intelligent beings, embodied as Wang tiles implemented by patterns of complex molecules.